Updated November 2017

 and Fjallraven Greenland

-Since all of the parkas feature insulation, and 8 out of 13 use at least some down fill, we need a weather-resistant outer fabric to protect ourselves from winter weather but also to protect the insulation from becoming wet.
+Since all of the parkas feature insulation, and 8 out of 13 use at least some down fill, we need a weather-resistant outer fabric to protect ourselves from winter weather and also to protect the insulation from becoming wet.
 All of the parkas have some resistant fabric, from basic durable water resistant (DWR) coated nylon to a fully waterproof membrane with taped seams, but they have a wide degree of resistance to soaking through, depending on the weather.

 No matter if you choose a DWR treated material or a layered shell like Gore-Tex, proper care is essential for it to stay waterproof.
 Use of detergents strip the waterproof treatment from the fabric, so go for a DWR or Gore-Tex specific cleaner, then a wash-in or spray-on waterproofing to restore your winter jacket's weather resistance.